 Vehicle models must be 30 years or older.
 Any car for the Variety Bash must have a body plate identifying it as being manufactured 30 years ago.
 Please note that some run on models will be accepted subject to approval by Variety Victoria.

 What if my car breaks down?

-We travel with several Mobile Workshop Teams, including a tow-truck, out on the road with us.
-That means, we’ve got highly experienced mechanics to assist you with any automotive issues you might run into along the road.
-We aim to keep you moving and get you to the finish.
+We travel with several Mobile Workshop Teams, including a tow-truck, so help is never far away.
+The highly experienced mechanics are there to assist you and keep you moving and get you to the finish.

 What does it cost?

-Meal costs will be covered under an additional Provisions Levy.
-The Provisions Levy is advised one month prior to the event and is approximately $950 – $1,150 per person inc. GST, dependant on destination and duration of the Variety Bash.
+Meal costs, and a merchandise pack will be covered under an additional Provisions Levy.
+The Provisions Levy is advised one month prior to the event and is approximately $950 – $1,250 per person inc. GST, dependant on destination of the Variety Bash.